How Much to Charge for dog sitting

 A/B testing allows me to see how potential clients react to the new pricing structure before I change my prices for everyone.
 I make a note of how the client reacts to the new price, and track the percentage of sales calls I am winning.

-I recommend using your new price during at least five new client calls before you either adjust your price and run another test, or commit to your new prices.
+I recommend using your new price during at least five new client calls before you either adjust your price and run another test to see how much clients are willing to pay, or commit to your new prices.

 How To Know When Your Prices Are Set Correctly